2012 Canadian Grand Prix: Qualifying

 Jean-Éric Vergne was eliminated in Q1, out-qualified by the Caterhams of Heikki Kovalainen and Vitaly Petrov.
-Petrov was faster than his teammate for most of the Q1 session, but a late lap from Kovalinen – which included a bumpy ride across the kerbs at the final chicane – put him two-tenths of a second clear of the Russian.
+Petrov was faster than his teammate for most of the Q1 session, but a late lap from Kovalainen – which included a bumpy ride across the kerbs at the final chicane – put him two-tenths of a second clear of the Russian.
 Pedro de la Rosa outqualified both Marussia cars by half a second, with teammate Narain Karthikeyan within a tenth of a second of Charles Pic, completing the final row of the grid.
 Sebastian Vettel was the fastest driver in the session.

 The second qualifying period was closely fought, with many drivers vying for a place in Q3 by only a few hundredths of a second, and the exact running order was only resolved in the final few seconds when Pastor Maldonado spun at the final chicane and glanced against the outer wall.
 Maldonado pushed too hard into the chicane.
 He managed to keep his car from ploughing into the outer wall, but damaged his right rear wheel and suspension and ultimately finished seventeenth.
 Romain Grosjean narrowly avoided elimination, but his teammate Kimi Räikkönen finished twelfth, behind Kamui Kobayashi.
 Despite setting the early pace, Nico Hülkenberg qualified thirteenth, with Daniel Ricciardo alongside him in fourteenth, a full second quicker than teammate Vergne.
 Sergio Pérez was fifteenth, admitting to having locked up his front tyres at the hairpin on his final flying lap.
 Bruno Senna qualified sixteenth overall, narrowly ahead of Maldonado.

 All ten cars took to the circuit for Q3.
-Vettel qualified on pole, ahead of Fernando Alonso and Lewis Hamilton.
+Vettel qualified on pole, ahead of Lewis Hamilton and Fernando Alonso.
 Mark Webber was fourth, ahead of Nico Rosberg who finished fifth.
 Felipe Massa was sixth in his second appearance in Q3 in as many races, ahead of Grosjean in seventh and Paul di Resta eighth.
 After bettering Nico Rosberg's times in Q1 and Q2, Michael Schumacher finished ninth, half a second behind Rosberg.
 Onboard footage showed Schumacher visibly frustrated with a slower car on his final flying lap, though no action was taken.
 Jenson Button completed the grid in tenth, having elected to use the soft tyres as opposed to the super-softs used by everyone else.

 Following his contact with the wall at the end of his seventeenth placed qualifying performance, the Williams team decided to change Pastor Maldonado's gearbox prior to the race.
 As a result, Maldonado incurred an automatic five place grid penalty and was demoted to twenty-second position for the start.